Jeff Baicher: MLS

 In 1996, the San Jose Clash of Major League Soccer drafted Baicher for 1996 MLS Inaugural Player Draft.
 He went on to play from 1996 to 1999 in San Jose.
-The first two seasons saw him reunited with his former Blackhawks coach Laurie Calloway as well as his recurring team mate Paul Bravo.
+The first two seasons saw him reunited with his former Blackhawks coach Laurie Calloway as well as his recurring teammate Paul Bravo.
 The team thought so highly of him that they protected him in the 1997 MLS Expansion Draft.
-However, in 1999, while he was the team’s second leading scorer, San Jose sent him to the New England Revolution for Jair on August 13, 1999.
+However, in 1999, while he was the team's second leading scorer, San Jose sent him to the New England Revolution for Jair on August 13, 1999.
 The mid-season trade sparked considerable controversy as Robert Kraft owned both teams.
 Kraft owned the New England Patriots of the National Football League (NFL) and had grown up and lived in the New England area his entire life.
-At the time it appeared as if Kraft had made the trade in order to boost the Revolution’s prospects at the expense of the Clash.
+At the time it appeared as if Kraft had made the trade in order to boost the Revolution's prospects at the expense of the Clash.

-Regardless, Baicher spent only the remainder of the 1999 season with the Revs before being traded, with a third round draft pick, to the Kansas City Wizards on January 3, 2000 for the Wizards’ second, third and fourth round picks in the 2000 Super Draft.
+Regardless, Baicher spent only the remainder of the 1999 season with the Revs before being traded, with a third round draft pick, to the Kansas City Wizards on January 3, 2000, for the Wizards’ second, third and fourth round picks in the 2000 Super Draft.
 Baicher was furious with the trade and refused to move to Kansas City.
 He had spent his entire playing career in the San Francisco bay area and his wife had long established herself in the Silicon Valley computer industry.
 He demanded that the league send him back to San Jose.
 When MLS refused to invalidate the trade or pressure the Wizards to send him to the Earthquakes, Baicher retired from MLS..
-Baicher was named the team’s Offensive Player of the Year but decided to retire from playing professionally.
+Baicher was named the team's Offensive Player of the Year but decided to retire from playing professionally.

 National team

 Baicher was scouted by US soccer for his performance in the NCAA final in 1989.
 He joined the US National Team pool after his junior year at Santa Clara University and spend the next five years in and out of the team.
 He played 22 times against opponents like Bayern Munich, Flamingo and Boca Juniors.
 Baicher earned two caps with the U.S national team in 1990 and 1991.
-His first cap came as a substitute for Bruce Murray in a February 13, 1990 victory over Bermuda.
-His second, and last, cap came a year later as a substitute for Fernando Clavijo in a February 1, 1991 loss to Switzerland.
+His first cap came as a substitute for Bruce Murray in a February 13, 1990, victory over Bermuda.
+His second, and last, cap came a year later as a substitute for Fernando Clavijo in a February 1, 1991, loss to Switzerland.

 Coaching

-Since retiring from playing professionally, Baicher has joined the coaching ranks with Bethany University.
-He is currently the Boys Coaching Director and coach for the DeAnza Force Soccer Club.
+Since retiring from professional soccer, Jeff Baicher started The Force Soccer Club in 2000.
+The Force Soccer Club has become nationally recognized for developing top talent for collegiate and professional soccer.
+Since 2015, the club has produced over 50 collegiate players annually and currently has an unprecedented 72 players competing professionally, both domestically and overseas.
+Baicher has worked with our Youth National Team, and Santa Clara University as assistant coach.